stone1343/get-fluffy/README.md

 Resolve the stairs and their doors, including print "I open the door to the stairs using the master key..."

-Some Hotel_Room objects have random descriptions
+Some Hotel_Room objects have random descriptions, have Do Not Disturb or are locked from the inside

 Britney, look around - probably not